-That doesn’t mean the estate will necessarily owe tax.
+Executors must file estate tax returns for estates that exceed Minnesota's individual estate tax exemption (see above).
+But filing a return doesn’t mean the estate will necessarily owe tax.
 Property left to a surviving spouse is exempt from state estate tax, no matter what the amount.
 Some expenses can be subtracted from the gross estate, lowering the value of the taxable estate.
-If the taxable estate’s value is less than $1 million, no tax will be due.
-Also, certain small businesses and farms are exempt up to $5 million, as discussed below.
+If the taxable estate’s value is less than $1.4 million (or more if the farm and business exemption applies), no tax will be due.

 Nonresidents may owe Minnesota estate tax, too.
 The state taxes nonresidents’ assets that are physically in the state.
 So if you don’t live in Minnesota but own valuable real estate there or keep other tangible assets in the state, your estate might have to file a Minnesota estate tax return.